 Tree 5, root cutting, 2009

-The vigorous nature of this Ficus Bonsai allowed for an initial aggressive splitting of one tree into three smaller plants.
+The vigorous nature of this Ficus allowed for an initial aggressive splitting of one tree into three smaller plants.
 Two additional trees were developed; one, from an aerial root and a second from a large root cutting.

 An initial period of rampant re-growth was allowed, followed by primary branch selection and removal of un-needed branches.
 Over time these retained branches were repetitively grown long and then reduced to finer sub-branches to produce taper and secondary branching.
 In later stages defoliation was performed once or twice yearly to develop finer branches and ultimately smaller leaves.